tabarra/txAdmin/docs/dev_notes.md

         - [ ] write log optimizer and remove the webroute 30h filter
     - thread perf chart:
         - [ ] color should change correctly at the min interval marker point
+        - [ ] change the bg color to the color of the average ticket with heavy transparency?
     - full perf chart:
+        - [ ] increase the size of the cursor Y value indicator? maybe move to where the mouse is instead of x=0
         - [ ] buttons to show memory usage, maybe hide player count
         - [ ] calculate initial zoom of 30h, maybe some linear interpolation
         - [ ] increase `h-[26rem]` back to 28 after removing the new chart warning